Fixed Aids History & Background

 In 1989, the Council of Northern Caving Clubs in conjunction with DMM (the anchor manufacturer) and Hilti (the resin manufacturer) commenced research into resin bonded stainless steel anchors in caves as a replacement for spits.
 Many aging spits had started to become unreliable and prone to failure, and a stronger and more reliable solution was required.

-In our region, anchor installation is performed by two CNCC-approved groups, the CNCC Technical Group and the IC anchor team.
-Both teams operate in accordance with the expectations of the British Caving Association’s Equipment and Techniques Committee.
+This remains the situation today; anchor installation is managed regionally, but operating in accordance with the expectations of the British Caving Association’s Equipment and Techniques Committee.

-Both groups welcome enquiries and can provide all the necessary training and equipment to allow you to install approved anchors.
-If you have a proposal for an anchor project or would like more information you are advised to get in touch with the CNCC who can forward your enquiry.
+If you have a proposal for an anchor project, are interested in becoming an approved anchor installer, or would like more information you are advised to get in touch with the CNCC Secretary who can forward your enquiry to the Anchor Coordinator.